-Summa Servicios Corporativos Integrales S.A.S.: By means of minute 55 of 7 May 2021, the capitalization of the company was approved, resulting in a contribution of \$492, which corresponds to 25 shares of each shareholder, therefore, it does not represent a variation in the percentage of participation.
+Summa Servicios Corporativos Integrales S.A.S.: By means of minute 55 of 7 May 2021, the capitalization of the company was approved, resulting in a contribution of \$492, which corresponds to 25 shares of each shareholder, therefore, it does not imply any change in interests.

-Sociedad Concesionaria Operadora Aeroportuaria Internacional Opain S.A.: The valuation by the equity method to results of (\$22,257) and equity of (\$15,575) decreases the investment to zero, this does not imply the loss of interest in the company.
+Sociedad Concesionaria Operadora Aeroportuaria Internacional Opain S.A.: The valuation by the equity method to profit or loss for (\$22,257) and equity for (\$15,575) decreases the investment to zero, this does not imply the loss of interests in the company.
 (Note 17.4 Impairment analysis).

-Industrias Metalúrgicas Apolo S.A. in liquidation: on 3 February 2021, the minutes 078 of the General Shareholders Meeting of the subsidiary Industria Metalúrgica Apolo S.A., which was in liquidation process, was registered in the Chamber of Commerce, whereby the final liquidation account was approved and its liquidation process was completed in accordance with the regulations in force.
+Industrias Metalúrgicas Apolo S.A. en liquidación: On 03 February 2021, Act 078 of the General Shareholders' Meeting of the subsidiary Industria Metalúrgica Apolo S.A., which was in the process of liquidation, was registered in the Chamber of Commerce, whereby the final liquidation account was approved, and the liquidation process was completed in accordance with the regulations in force.